 But before I explain why, let’s recap what types of foldable phones are available.
 There are three types.
 First, regular sized phones that fold in half, taking less space than normal in your pocket.
 There are also big phones that unfold into a tablet, allowing you to carry two devices in one (this is the Fold4’s category).
 And finally, there are experimental phones that awkwardly unfold in ways that are not that practical or refined at the moment (e.g. screens that fold in three sections, or that expand mechanically).

 At the end of the day, all foldable devices try to achieve the same goal: carry more in less space.
 The Fold4 achieves that goal in a polished form factor.
-After four years improving the formula, Samsung has delivered a fun and practical device that doesn’t suffer from many of the shortcomings that its first iteration had.
+After four years improving the formula, Samsung has delivered a fun and practical device that doesn’t suffer from many of the shortcomings of its first iteration.

 The Fold4 cannot substitute my iPad Pro entirely, but it has become the perfect consumption device —funnily, what the iPad was 10 years ago, before multitasking, keyboard and mouse support was introduced.
 I cannot comfortably write this post on a Fold4, for example, but I can use it to do things where I used to prefer a tablet experience: research and book a vacation with multiple apps open side by side, enjoy a movie during a flight, etc.